-General term (lat. macerare = soaking) for the extraction of extracts by letting plant parts soak in liquids like alcohol, oil or water.
-The addition of herbs, flowers or fruits to alcoholic beverages with the aim of flavouring them is also called maceration.
-The product is called macerate.
-It is a purely physical process in which no chemical substance-changing processes take place.
-If this process is supported by heat addition or heating of the mash, it is also called digestion (see mash heating).
-The longer the duration, the more intensive is the extraction (leaching) of anthocyanins (colouring agents) and tannins (tanning agents) from the berries.
-The effect is further intensified by filling the empty space in the container with carbon dioxide intensifies the effect.
+General term (lat. macerare = to soak) for obtaining extracts by steeping plant parts in liquids such as alcohol, oil or water.
+The addition of herbs, blossoms or fruits to alcoholic beverages with the aim of flavouring is also called maceration.
+The product is called a macerate.
+This is a purely physical process in which no chemical substance-changing processes take place.
+If this process is supported by adding heat or heating the mash, it is also referred to as digestion (see under mash heating).
+The longer the duration, the more intensive the extraction (leaching) of anthocyanins (colourants) and tannins (tannins) from the berries.
+Filling the empty space in the container with carbon dioxide intensifies the effect.
 The period can be days, weeks or several months and is called the maceration period.